Opportunities in the Global Water Futures Program

 Positions available within the GWF Program at UWaterloo:

-- Post Doctoral Scientist positions in water science modelling
+- Post Doctoral Scientist positions in Biogeochemical and Ecosystem modelling

-- Several more opportunities for students, technicians, and post-doctoral researchers are available; details will be posted here soon
+- Several more opportunities for students/researchers are available; updates are posted here

 Opportunities in the Ecohydrology Research Group